Table of Contents_

 Here are some of the pros of using more than one router at once.

 Using more than one router in your home can increase your coverage range, eliminating any potential dead spots throughout the home.
 Not every modem can successfully incorporate multiple routers, however, so check ahead of time.
+You’ll want to learn more about this by reading how a modem and router work, as the router plugs into a modem to provide internet signals for a household.
 Additionally, you will need a lengthy Ethernet cable to connect to the second router to your modem, long enough that it can reach a part of the house not serviced by your current network.
 Finally, some Internet service providers (ISPs) will not like multiple routers being connected to one cable modem.
 Still, it is a useful feature and a good tool to have in your arsenal if you are wondering, say, how to use a router as a WiFi adapter.

 How many airport routers can be on a network?